vsdmoraes/torrentMachine/README.md

 ## Introduction

-This project has as objective create a torrent and media center server, donwloading and hosting all medias in a local network.
+This project has the objective to create a torrent and media center server, donwloading and hosting all medias in a local network.

 ## Technologies